 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Carcinoid Tumors.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 About the endocrine system

-The endocrine system consists of cells that produce hormones.
-Hormones are chemical substances that are carried through the bloodstream to have a specific regulatory effect on the activity of other organs or cells in the body.
+The body’s endocrine system is made up of cells that produce hormones.
+Hormones are chemical substances that are carried through the bloodstream to have a specific effect on the activity of other organs or cells in the body.

 About carcinoid tumors